-We observed very old alluvial fan deposits with a thin mantle of overlying topsoil and Val Verde Tonalite at depth during our field investigation.
-The occurrence, distribution and description of the geologic units encountered are shown on the Geologic Map, Figures 2 and 3 and the boring logs in Appendix A. The surficial soils and geologic units are described herein in order of increasing age.
+We observed very old alluvial fan deposits overlying the Val Verde Tonalite at depth during our field investigation.
+The occurrence, distribution and description of the geologic units encountered are shown on the Geologic Map, Figure 2 and the boring logs in Appendix A. The surficial soil and geologic units are described herein in order of increasing age.